EmanuellQA/telliot-feeds/docs/configuring-sources.md

     - If the configuration variable COINGECKO_MOCK_URL is found in the .env file, the feed uses CoinGecko as the price source.
     - Alternatively, if the configuration variable PULSECHAIN_SUBGRAPH_URL is found in the .env file, the feed uses the LiquidLoans Pulsechain Subgraph URL as the source.
     - If neither of the above configuration variables is found, the feed defaults to using the `PulseX Liquidity Pools pairs`.
-It passes the LPs data (using the Liquidity Pool pairs config) to a Price Aggregator which uses the weighted average algorithm.
+It passes the LPs data (using the Liquidity Pool pairs config) to a Price Aggregator which uses the liquidity weighted average algorithm.

     ```sh
     # .env configuration example